Foreign worker: Arab Gulf states

 In immigrant-producing countries, individuals with less than a high school education continue to be a fiscal burden to the next generation.
 Skilled workers, however, pay more in taxes than what they receive in social spending from the state.
 The emigration of highly skilled workers has been linked to skill shortages, reductions in output, and tax shortfalls in many developing countries.
 These burdens are even more apparent in countries where educated workers largely emigrated after receiving a highly subsidised technical education.
 "Brain Drain refers to the emigration (out-migration) of knowledgeable, well-educated and skilled professionals from their home country to another country, [usually because of] better job opportunities in the new country."

 As of 2007, 10 million workers from Southeast Asia, South Asia, or Africa live and work in the countries of the Persian Gulf region.
 Xenophobia in receiving nations is often rampant, as menial work is often allocated only to foreign workers.
 In host countries, expatriate labour is treated with prejudice despite government attempts to eradicate malpractice and exploitation of workers.
 Emigrants are offered substandard wages and living conditions and must work overtime without extra payment.
 Workers or their dependents are not paid due to compensation regarding injuries and death.
 Citizenship is rarely offered, and labour can oftentimes be acquired below the legal minimum wage.
 Foreign workers often lack access to local labour markets.
 Oftentimes these workers are legally attached to a sponsor/employer until completion of their employment contract, after which a worker must either renew a permit or leave the country.

 Racism is prevalent towards migrant workers.
 With an increasing number of unskilled workers from Asia and Africa, the market for foreign workers became increasingly racialised and dangerous, or "dirty" jobs became associated with Asian and African workers noted by the term "Abed", meaning dark skin.

-Foreign workers migrate to the West Asia as contract workers by means of the kafala, or "sponsorship" system.
+Foreign workers migrate to the Gulf, Lebanon and Jordan as contract workers by means of the kafala, or "sponsorship" system.
 Migrant work is typically for two years.
 Recruitment agencies in sending countries are the main contributors of labour to GCC countries.
 Through these agencies, sponsors must pay a fee to the recruiter and pay for the worker's round-trip airfare, visas, permits, and wages.
 Recruiters charge high fees to prospective employees to obtain employment visas, averaging between $2,000 and $2,500 in such countries as Bangladesh and India.
 Contract disputes are also common.
 In Saudi Arabia, foreign workers must have employment contracts written in Arabic and have them signed by the sponsor and themselves to be issued a work permit.
 Contracts may be written or oral with other GCC countries, such as Kuwait.